 Where the Money Goes

 One of the most important roles we have as an organization is to be a good steward of the donations you provide to focus on accelerating promising research and getting treatments in the hands of patients — not in 20 years, but as soon as possible.
-We promised everyone who gave through our website that 100% of that donation would go directly back into research that could make a difference for people living with ALS and we are staying true to our word.
+In 2020, I AM ALS funded $500,000 in ALS research grants.